textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

     password => 'YOUR_PASSWORD',
 );

-my $country = '"GB"'; # string | Two-letter dedicated number country ISO code. my $prefix = 447155; # int | Desired number prefix.
-Should include country code (i.e. 447 for UK phone number format).
+my $country = '"GB"'; # string | The 2-letter dedicated number country ISO code. my $prefix = 447155; # int | Desired number prefix.
+Should include the country code (i.e. 447 for UK phone number format).
 Leave blank to get all the available numbers for the specified country. my $tollfree = 56; # int | Should we show only tollfree numbers (tollfree available only for US).

 eval {